 Criminal and customs law

-LEGRAND LESAGE-CATEL GAULTIER lawyers represent and assist companies in Customs-related disputes putatively involving rights infringements and the shipping of contraband.
+LEGRAND LESAGE-CATEL lawyers represent and assist companies in Customs-related disputes putatively involving rights infringements and the shipping of contraband.

 The shipping of counterfeit goods is punishable under criminal law and Customs regulations.
 Sanctions can be extremely heavy.
 Company directors may also be held personally liable.